CristinaMoraru/VIRIDIC/README.md

 * Open RStudio, create a new project for the folder VIRIDIC (directly in this folder there are the files of the shiny-app)
 * open either ui.R or server.R files in RStudio, press button "Run App"
 * this will start the VIRIDIC GUI, which then runs the VIRIDIC stand-alone code

+* In addition, if you install the shiny-server, you can run VIRIDIC as an independent web-app.

 ## How to run VIRIDIC stand-alone